selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

-Moving to the Step 3 panel [screenshot 7], clicking on the Export Data tab and will download the formatted THCA dataset to the user computer, ready to upload to the OncoDriveCLUSTL platform.
+Moving to the Step 3 panel [screenshot 7], clicking on the Export Data button will download the formatted THCA dataset to the user computer, ready to upload to the OncoDriveCLUSTL platform.
 On the Step 4 panel, clicking on the blue button opens a new browser window for OncoDrivCLUSTL, at